 About Patti Lee

-Patti Lee brings women's fiction stories to life, tapping into the hopes and sometimes fears of readers.
-Her debut novel, Between February and November placed in the top 10 in Notebook Publishing’s #IndieApril contest and took first place in the 2022 Firebird Book Awards fiction category.
-An award-winning essay writer, her creative non-fiction has been included in Crone Rising by Jazz House Publications.
-Her short story, The Ward House, was included in the autumn anthology Of Cottages and Cauldrons, also by Jazz House Publications.
+Patti Lee began writing in 2019, bringing contemporary women's fiction stories to life by tapping into the hopes and sometimes fears of readers.
+Her debut novel, Between February and November, won the International Firebird Book Award in fiction in 2022 and was a 2023 Eric Hoffer Award category finalist.
+An award-winning essay writer, her creative non-fiction has been included in Crone Rising by Jazz House Publications, and her short story, The Ward House, was included in the Of Cottages and Cauldrons autumn anthology, also by Jazz House Publications.

-When she's not writing or playing with her grandkids, she dabbles in acrylic painting.
-She is a groupie of singer-songwriter Josh Ritter and alt/folk duo Parsonsfield but has also been known to play the soundtrack to Hamilton on repeat.
-She currently resides in Vermont, where she has more cats than throw pillows.
-You can find her on Twitter and Instagram.
+When she's not working her administration job for a small non-profit, she’s either writing or playing with her grandkids.
+Or thinking about writing or playing with her grandkids.
+She is a huge fan of singer-songwriter Josh Ritter as well as the alt/folk duo Parsonsfield but has also been known to play the soundtrack to Hamilton on repeat.
+She currently resides with her husband in Vermont, where she has more cats than throw pillows.

 Between February and November

 Between February and November delves into the messy uncertainty of a long-term marriage and how the relationship is perceived by each spouse.